CraigInches/habitica_utilities/README.md

 crontab executes on the hour for my machine, but you can schedule as required for auto acceptance of party quests:
 ./habitica_utilities.sh quest

+or to trigger cron action after your end of day ./habitica_utilities.sh cron